 Love walking in the beautiful mountains here.
 My wife, Nina, and 2 children (Jim – 3yrs, el – 1yr) try to live a simple life where we are outdoors as much as possible (which normally means getting rained on).
 Work full-time as a builder, not amazing money but brilliant job, always different, always learning new skills, and keeps me strong and healthy.

-Recently ran a personal best of 2.20.20 in the Berlin Marathon (read post here).
+Recently ran a personal best of 2.20.20 in the Berlin Marathon (read post here, or listen to Marathon Talk podcast here).
 I like to think of myself as abit of a mesomorph (think ‘He-Man’).
 Would secretly love to get back on the track one day and have a another crack at 800m, but I don’t think it would be very pretty.
 Besides, 800m is more painful than marathons anyway.
 Can I say that?
 It’s my blog, ofcourse I can.

-Current targets are to defend my Snowdonia Marathon title, run sub 2.20 marathon, make you laugh with my witty and intelligent blog, and read to my kids more godammit!
+Current targets are to run sub 2.20 marathon, make you laugh with my witty and intelligent blog, and read to my kids more godammit!

 Please see below for some pretty pictures of me…